Open the Umbrella of Care

 It’s important to connect with our team first to confirm our immediate needs.
 When organizing a drive, we encourage you to follow best practices established for a successful drive including spreading the word through social media posts, posting a sign and collection box, considering an “impact day” at the office or in-store drive at a grocery outlet, and offering an opportunity to package up the donations with your fellow volunteers.

 Individual donors can make an impactful empathetic gesture toward our community simply by shopping.
 Configure your accounts to share community and matching rewards with us.
 At Ralph’s and Food for Less, simply visit your online account and select the Community Rewards tab, where you can search for and add “Volunteer Center South Bay.”

 Bestow a Legacy Gift

 Supporting our community through programs that build empathy and resilience is an enduring legacy.
 For this reason, we established the De De Hicks Legacy Endowment Campaign to honor our former CEO.
-To discuss the establishment of a named endowment and/or gift through a will or trust, please contact our current president/CEO Sara Myers at firstname.lastname@example.org.
+To discuss the establishment of a named endowment and/or gift through a will or trust, please contact our current president/CEO Josh Gezahegn at 310 212-5009 or firstname.lastname@example.org

 Upon request, an endowment can be directed to support a single initiative, program or scholarship.